 Injections of Sunifiram of 0.01 mg/kg are able to facilitate acetylcholine release in the prefrontal cortex of rats.

 Injections of Sunifiram of 1 mg/kg has been reported to abolish the reductions seen when given after training sessions in mice with hippocampal-dependent memory impairments.

 Induced amnesia has been noted to be reduced with Sunifiram injected doses 0.001 mg/kg and oral doses 0.01 mg/kg.

 Sunifiram was not noted to have any effect on mice with depressive effects.

-A study noting efficacy of Sunifiram failed to find any overt toxic symptoms.
+A study noting the efficacy of Sunifiram failed to find any overt toxic symptoms.

-Many reviews stated that the people taking Sunifiram have noticed an alertness and better memory, as well as headaches.
-It has often been reported that if feels like a stimulant similar to Adderall.
-Some customer Sunifiram review logs are as follows….
+Many reviews stated that the people taking Sunifiram have noticed alertness and better memory, as well as headaches.
+It has often been reported that it feels like a stimulant similar to Adderall.
+Some customer Sunifiram review logs are as follows: